garidium/g-ffl-checkout/README.txt

 Requires at least: 5.0
 Tested up to: 6.1.1
 Requires PHP: 7.0
-Stable tag: 1.3.3
+Stable tag: 1.3.4
 License: GPL v3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
 ==Built by a FFL, for FFL's.
 This plugin will help streamline the firearm purchasing and fulfillment processes.== It was built to support my business, and I know it will help yours as well.
-See the pluginin-action on [garidium.com](https://garidium.com).
+See the plugin in-action on [garidium.com](https://garidium.com).

 ==Feature Highlights:==
 1. Easy to use FFL searching by zip, distance and name, showing a list view in the checkout page.